San Francisco 49ers vs. Tennessee Titans NFL Week 16 Odds, Plays and Insights for December 23, 2021

 Titans stats and trends

-- Tennessee has played 14 games, with eight wins against the spread.

-- The Titans are 5-1 ATS when underdogs by 3 points or more this year.
+- The Titans have been underdogs by 3.5 points or more five times this season and are 4-1 ATS in those contests.

-- Tennessee's games this season have gone over the point total seven times in 14 opportunities (50%).
+- Tennessee's games this season have hit the over seven times in 14 opportunities (50%).

 - Tennessee is 7-2 against the spread and 8-1 overall in games when it scores more than 22.4 points.

-- Tennessee is 6-3 against the spread and 6-3 overall when the team totals more than 321.8 yards.
+- In games that Tennessee totals over 321.8 yards, the team is 6-3 against the spread and 6-3 overall.

 - This season the Titans have turned the ball over 25 times, eight more than the 49ers' takeaways (17).